Invoice builder

 Designing an Invoice Builder for Freelance Work in Japan

 Sollective is a vetted freelancer matching platform in Japan, connecting highly skilled freelancers with companies looking to expand their business operations.
-In addition to matching, Sollective aims to support the future of freelance work in Japan through community events and made-for-freelance workflow tools.
+Beyond matching, the platform aims to support the future of freelance work through community events and workflow tools tailored to independent professionals.

 These challenges demanded a solution that was both accessible and compliant with Japan’s legal standards.